decc/decc_2050_optimizer/README.md

 * ruby 1.9.3 (www.ruby-lang.org)
 * a standard C compiler and libraries
 * the R statistical package (only if you want to plot the visualisations)
+* the zeromq libary (only if you want to run in parallel processing mode)

 Requires the bundler gem: